MEMBER LOGIN

 “We came to mentor.
 We returned mentored as well.” -Dr. Solomon Bililign, Scientist-in-Residence

-If you are a science leader who believes in making a contribution to the world and sparking curiosity in young people, the Scientist-in-Residence Program may be for you.
+If you are a science leader who believes in contributing to the world and sparking curiosity in young people, the Scientist-in-Residence Program may be for you.

 The Scientist-in-Residence Program connects established science leaders with inquisitive young minds.
 Our students work with the Scientist-in-Residence on authentic science activities at our Living Lab facility in San Diego, California.